feranick/TFlite-builds/README.md

 ##Why this repo?

 The information provided in the [official tensorflow lite page for building `whl` packages for ARM](https://www.tensorflow.org/lite/guide/build_cmake_pip) to cross-compile TFlite for different architectures is a good start.
 However there seem to be several issues.
 This repo aims at providing more info towards successful compilation.
 And some binaries as well.

+    The provided builds are fully compatible with  [Coral.ai EdgeTPU through the updated libedgetpu drivers](https://github.com/feranick/libedgetpu).

 ## Building